ImagineCemeteries/ImagineCemeteries/240326_Manual/240902_dark_cloud.md

 - You're stuck in the dark cloud.
 It goes where you go, you feel depressed, lethargic and frustrated and you can't escape.
 It has been going on so long that you think you are ill.
 - Directly - the dark cloud is actively targeting you.
 You feel a pipe like energetic tentacle moving around your head or body.
 You can move away from it quickly, but it will catch up to you if you stay in one spot
 - Dieites / ghosts come visit, and have the dark cloud.
 This feels like an immense pressure in your head for some reason, but it appears to come from the same place
+- bubble in your head, grab it and put your hand on a tree in a cemetary

 We were told the future would be great but it is bleak.

+most of you don't want to fight a war, you barely want to get out of bed everyday.

+We think the dark cloud is made up of a few different energies.
+The majority of that energy is "unholy."
+Cemetaries are holy groud, so thats why we think the cemetaries absorb the dark cloud.